cfn-modules/docs/README.md

 npm i @cfn-modules/ec2-instance-amazon-linux
 ```

 You use the modules as nested stacks in your CloudFormation template.
-The [vpc](https://www.npmjs.com/package/@cfn-modules/vpc) modules comes with no required parameters.
+The [vpc](https://www.npmjs.com/package/@cfn-modules/vpc) module comes with no required parameters.
 You can just use it.
 The [ec2-instance-amazon-linux](https://www.npmjs.com/package/@cfn-modules/ec2-instance-amazon-linux) module comes with the required `VpcModule` parameter to make the connection with the `vpc` module.
 The `UserData` [parameter](https://www.npmjs.com/package/@cfn-modules/ec2-instance-amazon-linux#parameters) is optional.
 You can use it to install additional software like the Apache HTTP Server.
 Create a file named `example.yml` with the following content:

 ```
 ---